 - Get your aerator and go through the lawn in one direction.
-Go through the whole ground, but if it’s the first time to aerate, you can go through the second time in a perpendicular direction to the first time.
+Go through the whole ground, but if it’s the first time to aerate, you can go through the second time perpendicular to the first time.

-- Aeration removes small plugs, and let them break down to add the nutrients back to the lawn.
+- Aeration removes small plugs, and let them break down to add nutrients to the lawn.

 - Water the lawn well once finished aerating.
 You can now reseed the bare spots with desired grass seeds.
 Water generously for the next couple of weeks for every 2-4 days.
 Consider fertilizing and other simple lawn repair procedures.

-Combining these practices helps put the lawn on fast track with quick seed establishment for thick-lusher lawn.
+Note: Combining these practices helps put the lawn on fast track with quick seed establishment for a thick-lusher lawn.

 But how do you determine if you should be aerating your lawn?
 Here are a few signs to look for:

-- When your lawn is not growing as it should, even when feed and weeds controls are done, it may result from thatch buildup or compacted soil.
+- When your lawn is not growing as it should, it may result from thatch buildup or compacted soil, even when feed and weeds controls are done.
 You can test your soil with a screwdriver; if you cant easily insert a screwdriver into the soil, consider aerating.